The cast of the classic story and its various adaptations.

 - Demoted to Extra: He's completely absent from the other two Rankin-Bass Rudolph specials, but gets a bit player role in The Island of Misfit Toys.

-- Disney Villain Death: Subverted: he seemingly falls to his death with Yukon, but it turns out "Bumbles bounce!"
+- Disney Villain Death: Subverted: as while he seemingly falls to his death with Yukon, but it turns out "Bumbles bounce!"

 - The Dreaded: The mere thought of him makes Sam the Snowman shiver in fear, and not without reason.
 Subverted later on once he becomes a good guy.